In this guide · 14 sections

 Safety:

-Lahti, like most of Finland, is an extremely safe city.
-The gay saunas operate in a respectful and inclusive manner, prioritizing the safety and comfort of their guests.
-However, as with any social venue, it's always wise to practice general personal safety tips: keep an eye on your belongings, be mindful of your alcohol consumption (if applicable), and always communicate clearly and respectfully with others.
-Finnish culture values personal space and discretion, and these principles extend to the sauna environment.
-If you ever feel uncomfortable or witness anything inappropriate, do not hesitate to speak with the staff, who are there to ensure a pleasant experience for everyone.
+Lahti, like most of Finland, is very safe.
+The gay saunas are respectful and inclusive, prioritizing guest safety and comfort.
+But like any social place, practice general safety: watch your belongings, be mindful of alcohol, and communicate clearly and respectfully.
+Finnish culture values personal space and discretion, which extends to the sauna.
+If you feel uncomfortable or see anything inappropriate, talk to staff.
+They're there to ensure everyone has a good time.